Emporia State University

 The National Teachers Hall of Fame recognizes and honors exceptional career teachers, encourages excellence in teaching and preserves the rich heritage of the teaching profession in the United States.
 The… Read more

-Located on the Emporia State University campus, the Memorial to Fallen Educators is free to visit and open 24 hours a day.
-The memorial commemorates educators who lost their lives… Read more
+Located on the Emporia State University campus, the National Memorial to Fallen Educators is free to visit and open 24 hours a day.
+The memorial commemorates educators who lost their… Read more

 This one-room, limestone schoolhouse was originally located about 50 miles west of Emporia in Marion County.
 Constructed in 1873, it was known as Dobbs School.
 The school was donated as a… Read more